n00b69/Port-Windows-11-redmi-note-9_pro/guide/English/2-install-en.md

 ### Assign `X` to Windows volume

 #### Select the Windows volume of the phone
-> Use `list volume` to find it, it's the ones named "WINVAYU" and "ESPVAYU"
+> Use `list volume` to find it, it's the ones named "WINMIATOLL" and "ESPMIATOLL"

 ```diskpart
 select volume <number>